Skip to main content

 • Includes bank accounts, high interest savings accounts and term deposits.

-• Used to protect wealth and diversify a portfolio.
+• Used for liquidity (easily accessible) and to diversify a portfolio.

-• Risk: very low risk of losing money
+• Risk: very low risk of losing money, however inflation will decrease the real value of the capital over time.

 • Time frame: short term, 0–3 years